DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ------

 ## Future Features
+* Fully Flexible Editing of Bookings.
+That is,
-* Be able to add new passengers to an existing booking
+* * Be able to add new passengers to an existing booking
-* Be able to *change* passenger type e.g. *Adult to Child, Child to Infant, Child to Adult* and vice versa
+* * Be able to *change* passenger type e.g. *Adult to Child, Child to Infant, Child to Adult* and vice versa

 ### Limitations

 ## Testing

 Please refer to [TESTING.md](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/blob/main/TESTING.md)

-### Internal Errors

 ## Code Validation